Thoas (king of Aetolia): Other sources

 After the Iliad in the Posthomerica, Thoas appears regularly throughout.
 In Book 4, he participated in the chariot race during the funeral games of Achilles, in which he came third after Menelaus and Sthenelus.
 In Book 6, after originally fleeing from Eurypylus, son of Telephus, he along with Teucer, Idomeneus, Meriones, and Thrasymedes, son of Nestor, go and save Agamemnon and Menelaus from being slain.
 In the process Thoas with his spear wounded Paris, the cause of the war, on the right thigh, after Eurypylus had killed his friend Echemmon.
 In Book 11, he killed Lamus and Lyncus.
-In Book 12, he is mentioned as on of the men inside the Trojan Horse.
+In Book 12, he is mentioned as one of the men inside the Trojan Horse.

 Two other events concerning Thoas's involvement in the Trojan War, occurred after the events covered in the Iliad, and are given in other later sources.
 In the Little Iliad, a poem in the Trojan War Cycle covering the war from the death of Achilles, to the building of the Wooden Horse, Thoas wounds Odysseus, so as to make him unrecognizable on a spy mission inside Troy.
 Several late sources name Thoas as was one of the Greek warriors who were hidden inside the Wooden Horse.

 Thoas is also mentioned in the Odyssey, in a war story told by Odysseus.